Strongly lensed supernovae as a self-sufficient probe of the distance duality relation: Methodology and results

 \subsection{Genetic algorithms}

-Here we describe a non-parametric reconstruction approach based on machine learning, called the Genetic Algorithms (GA).
+Here we describe a non-parametric reconstruction of the duality parameter $\eta(z)$, which is based on a machine learning approach called the Genetic Algorithms (GA) and is complementary to the parameterised analysis of the previous section.
 The GA are a particular stochastic optimisation approach, loosely inspired from the theory of evolution and mimicking the stochastic operations of mutation, \ie the merging of different individuals to form descendants, and crossover, a random change in the chromosomes of an individual.
 This is achieved by emulating natural selection, \ie in a given environment, a population (in our case a set of test functions) will evolve and adapt under the pressure of the operators of mutation and crossover.

 In general, the reproductive success of every member of the population is assumed to be proportional to their fitness, which is a measure of how well they fit the data in question.
 Here we implement a standard $\chi^2$ statistic as described in the previous sections.
 For more details on the GA and their applications to cosmology see Refs.~ \cite{Bogdanos:2009ib,Nesseris:2012tt,Nesseris:2010ep,Nesseris:2013bia,Sapone:2014nna, Arjona:2019fwb,Arjona:2020kco,Arjona:2020doi}.